Al-Baqi Cemetery: First demolition

-The cemetery after the 1926 demolition.
-The Prophet's Mosque in far background, view towards west.

-Panorama showing the cemetery, with the Qiblah being behind the photographer, view towards north.

 The cemetery was demolished by forces loyal to the Wahhabi-Saudi alliance in 1806 and 1925 (or 1926).
 At the beginning of the nineteenth century, during the Wahhabi control over Mecca and Medina in 1806, many religious buildings, including tombs and mosques, were demolished.
 This demolition occurred both inside and outside al-Baqi, in accordance with the Wahhabi interpretation of Islamic doctrine that forbids idolatry.
 These structures were razed to the ground due to Wahhabi claims of grave worship.

 Second demolition

 The House of Saud regained control of the Hijaz in 1924 or 1925.
 The following year, King Ibn Saud granted permission to destroy the site, with religious authorization provided by Qadi Abd Allah ibn Bulayhid.
 The demolition began on 21 April 1926 (or 1925) by the Ikhwan ("The Brothers"), a Wahabbi religious militia.
 The demolition included destroying "even the simplest of the gravestones.".
 The British convert Eldon Rutter compared the demolition to an earthquake: "All over the cemetery, nothing was to be seen but little indefinite mounds of earth and stones, pieces of timber, iron bars, blocks of stone, and a broken rubble of cement and bricks, strewn about."

 The second demolition was discussed in the Majles-e Shora-ye Melli (the National Consultative Assembly of Iran), and a group of representatives was sent to Hijaz to investigate.
 In recent years (1982), efforts have been made by Iranian religious scholars and political figures to restore the cemetery and its shrines.
 Both Sunni and Shia communities protested the destruction, and rallies are held annually.
 The day is regarded as Yaum-e Gham ("Day of Sorrow").
 Prominent Sunni theologians and intellectuals have condemned the "unfit" situation of the Baqi cemetery.
 However, the Saudi authorities have ignored all criticism and rejected any requests for the restoration of the tombs and mausoleums.